Du IIIe au XIe siècle

 3 juillet 2023

 With the country still reeling from the deadly events of June, President Macky Sall has announced that he will not stand for a third term.
-For several months, his opponents had been denouncing the illegality of his potential candidacy, while Macky Sall defended himself by explaining that the Constitution had been changed regarding the maximum number of mandates during his first election.
-Consequently, his first term should not count.
+For several months, his opponents had been denouncing the illegality of his potential candidacy, while Macky Sall defended them by explaining that the Constitution had been amended concerning the maximum number of mandates during his first election.
+Consequently, his first term should not be taken into account.

 13 juillet 2023

-Ten days after Macky Sall renounced his bid to run in the 2024 presidential elections, Ousmane Sonko has been invested by his Pastef-Les Patriotes party as a presidential candidate, although his eligibility is not certain since he was recently convicted by the courts.
+Ten days after Macky Sall renounced his bid to run in the 2024 presidential elections, Ousmane Sonko has been invested by his Pastef-Les Patriotes party as a presidential candidate, although his eligibility is not certain due to his conviction.